caarmen/TestAlarmManager/README.md

 ./gradle clean assembleDebug
 ```
 * Install the app to an S6 device
-* Set the "Alarm delay" to a multiple of 5 minutes, plus or minus 5 seconds.
-For example: 600 seconds.
+* Set the "Alarm delay" to 600 seconds.
 * Tap the enable switch to schedule the alarm
 * Run the following command to see at what time the alarm is really scheduled:
 ```
-adb shell dumpsys alarm -B1 -A4 | egrep tag.*carmen
+adb shell dumpsys alarm | egrep -B1 -A4 tag.*carmen
 ```
 * You will notice that the alarm was not scheduled at the expected time.
 * Tap the switch to disable the alarm